Managing a Kubernetes Cluster Using Terraform

 4. Terraform simplifies Kubernetes cluster creation with infrastructure templates and version control.

-5. Terraform and GCP enable defining, updating, and destroying GKE cluster resources, providing reproducibility and self-service infrastructure.
+5. Terraform and GCP enable the definition, updating, and destruction of GKE cluster resources, providing reproducibility and self-service infrastructure.

 Overview of Kubernetes

 Kubernetes (K8s) is one of the most popular open-source container orchestration and scheduling tools.
 Google developed it, but it is not the only contributor.
-Many other independent developers and companies like Red Hat, Huawei, Microsoft, and IBM contribute to the development of this tool.
+Many other independent developers and companies, such as Red Hat, Huawei, Microsoft, and IBM, contribute to its development.

-By looking at the Kubernetes architecture, we realize that it's a complex system.
-This complexity is somehow required to create such a resilient and abstract system.
-The complexity is not just functional but lies in the deployment and maintenance of a Kubernetes cluster.
+Looking at the Kubernetes architecture, we realize it's a complex system.
+This complexity is required to create such a resilient and abstract system.
+The complexity is functional and lies in deploying and maintaining a Kubernetes cluster.

-To create your own Kubernetes cluster, you should provide your own resources and certificates.
-Generate your own Kubernetes configurations for authentication, manage the data encryption, bootstrap the etcd cluster, control plane, worker nodes, manager pod networking routes, setup the DNS add-on, and smoke-test it.
-Some open-source tools can help you in doing this, still deploying and managing your own Kubernetes cluster is not an easy task.
-This is the reason many companies choose the ease of using managed Kubernetes clusters like GKE.
+To create your Kubernetes cluster, you should provide resources and certificates.
+You should also generate your own Kubernetes configurations for authentication, manage the data encryption, bootstrap the etcd cluster, control plane, worker nodes, manager pod networking routes, set up the DNS add-on, and smoke-test it.
+Some open-source tools can help you do this, but deploying and managing your own Kubernetes cluster is not easy.
+This is why many companies choose the ease of using managed Kubernetes clusters like GKE.

-Cloud-managed clusters make using Kubernetes easier since you don't need to maintain your cluster and its dependencies.
+Cloud-managed clusters make using Kubernetes easier because you don't need to maintain your cluster and its dependencies.
 With IaC (infrastructure as code), bootstrapping a Kubernetes cluster is even easier.
-It also has many advantages since it allows you to create and maintain different Kubernetes environments; you can also add your infrastructure to version control and share it across teams and individuals.
+IaC also has many advantages, such as the ability to create and maintain different Kubernetes environments, the ability to add your infrastructure to version control, and the ability to share it across teams and individuals.

-One of the pillars of DevOps is the self-service infrastructure.
-Tools like Terraform allows you to create and validate infrastructure templates to use and reuse for on-demand provisioning.
-In this blog post, we are going to use Terraform and create an infrastructure template for GKE clusters.
+One of the pillars of DevOps is self-service infrastructure.
+Tools like Terraform allow you to create and validate infrastructure templates for on-demand provisioning.
+This blog post will use Terraform to create an infrastructure template for GKE clusters.

 Prerequisites

 Before starting, you should have a valid Google Cloud account.
 The second step is activating the Kubernetes Engine API by selecting or creating a project.
-Make sure that you have a billing account linked to your project.
+Make sure that your billing account is linked to your project.

 Once the API is activated, which can take a few minutes, you should install the Google Cloud SDK.